smallwat3r/sketch/README.md

 #### .sketchrc file

-The sketchrc file allows you to use your preferred editor.
+You can create a sketchrc file to configure sketch.

 ```sh
 # .sketchrc file directory location by priority order.